Manoj67/Competitive-Programming-Algorithms/README.md

-# Algorithm for Competitive Programming Enthusiast
+# Algorithms for Competitive Programming Enthusiast